Leonetienne/Artstation-grabber/readme.md

 Logs will be saved to `./logs/{artist_name}.txt`.
 Download indices (to skip already downloaded projects) are kept in `./already_saved/{artist_name}.txt`.

+## A word on power usage
+Do not overuse this or you might piss of artstations maintainers.
+Just because you CAN download 400 gigabytes of images per day doesn't mean that you should!
+If you plan on downloading LOADS of stuff, you should add some sleep statement to cut the servers some slack.

 # LICENSE
 ```